 - Stakeholder Group to liaise to determine what actions should be taken - Consider who will be affected and where. - Activate community warning systems i.e. phone tree, door to door contact. - Consider the establishment of Civil Defence Community Centres - Notify the Emergency Operations Centre (EOC) of what actions have been taken by phoning the Far North District Council 0800 920 029.

 Civil Defence Community Centres

-The location of Civil Defence Community Centres will depend on the type of emergency and the area impacted, and may need to change depending on access and safety during flood events.
+The location of Civil Defence Community Centres will depend on the type of emergency and the area impacted, and may not be accessible or safe during flood events